-Jointechlabs has provided adipose-derived cell fraction obtained by “Mini-Stem System”, which contains range of 2-8% of mesenchymal stem cells with a potential chondroprotective effect on the joints in patients suffering from Knee OA..
+Jointechlabs has provided adipose-derived cell fraction obtained by the “Mini-Stem System”, which contains a range of 2-8% of mesenchymal stem cells with a potential chondroprotective effect on the joints in patients suffering from Knee OA.

-Integrity of the hydrogel was monitored by visual inspection of the intact hydrogel over time.
-Survival and proliferation of the cells was monitored using the metabolic dye Alamar blue.
+The integrity of the hydrogel was monitored by visual inspection of the intact hydrogel over time.
+Survival and proliferation of the cells were monitored using the metabolic dye Alamar blue.
 Cell differentiation was monitored using a functional ELISA for the presence of VEGF in the culture medium.
 Chondrogenic differentiation was monitored by measuring soluble glucosaminoglycans (sGAG).
-The effect of the proliferation and differentiation of these cells within the hydrogel was monitored with or without the addition of 10ng/ml of FGF2 twice weekly as a positive control for MSCs survival and proliferation .
+The effect of the proliferation and differentiation of these cells within the hydrogel was monitored with or without the addition of 10ng/ml of FGF2 twice weekly as a positive control for MSCs survival and proliferation.